-It helped noticeably, however I quickly ran into a tangled web of dependencies between cargo itself, libssh2 and libgit2 all of which need to link against OpenSSL, and none of which outside libgit2 that liked it being loaded on demand.
+It helped noticeably, however I quickly ran into a tangled web of dependencies between cargo, libssh2 and libgit2 all of which need to link against OpenSSL, and none of which outside libgit2 that liked it being loaded on demand.

 I think this is probably still a good avenue for future improvement, however it's annoying as heck and I'm not getting paid so let's move on.

-Cargo itself was an additional confounding factor and didn't seem to be the problem itself, so I then isolated the compiler invocation itself and found something curious.
+Cargo was an additional confounding factor and didn't seem to be the problem, so I isolated the compiler invocation and found something curious.

 Glossing over it here, but there was a lot of

 strace -k -e execve cargo buildthat happened in-between.

 Performance counter stats for '/home/josh/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/bin/rustc --crate-name smol --edition=2021 src/main.rs --crate-type bin --emit=dep-info,link -C embed-bitcode=no -C debuginfo=2 -Clink-arg=-nostartfiles -Clink-arg=-nodefaultlibs -Clink-arg=-static' (10 runs): 0.03648 +- 0.00285 seconds time elapsed ( +- 7.81% )